nicholasorenrawlings/glue/README.markdown

 ### Hello, World!

 The following example illustrates a simple “Hello, World!”.
-Copy and paste the below code into `index.php` and then access it.
+Copy and paste the below code into `index.php`.
 Ensure you have glue.php in the same directory.

     <?php
         require_once('glue.php');
+        $BASE_URL = '';
+        // Replace the above line with the following line if your site lives in a subfolder
+        // $BASE_URL = '/sub/folder');

         $urls = array(
             '/' => 'index'